RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 All course materials for MTH 225 are available on GitHub at https://github.com/RobertTalbert/discretecs.
 The current version is in the folder `MTH225-Fall2023`.
 Critically important documents (syllabus, etc.) will also be on Blackboard.

+This course is subject to the GVSU policies listed at http://www.gvsu.edu/coursepolicies/.

 ## Key Information

 **Professor:** Robert Talbert, Ph.D., Professor of Mathematics.
-My office is Mackinac Hall C-2-513 and my email is talbertr@gvsu.edu.
+My office is Mackinac Hall C-2-513; my email is talbertr@gvsu.edu; my direct phone is 616-331-8968.

 **Meetings:** Section 03 and Section 04 meet Monday/Wednesday/Friday in Mackinac Hall B-1-110.
 Section 03 meets 12:00-12:50pm and Section 04 meets 2:00-2:50pm.